balogsun/SeunB-tasks-docs/ntwk.md

+# Wk1Tsk 1: Network Fundamentals
-# Terraform Script to Create EC2 Instances
+### Terraform Script to Create EC2 Instances

 We will use a Terraform script to create five EC2 instances.
 Instance names will be `seun1`, `seun2`, `seun3`, `seun4`, and `bastion`.